 Hi there.
 I'm Robert Talbert and welcome to my website.

-I am an Associate Professor in the Mathematics Department at Grand Valley State University in Allendale, Michigan USA.
+I am a Professor in the Mathematics Department at Grand Valley State University in Allendale, Michigan USA.
 In this position I teach 2-3 classes a semester, conduct research (mostly in the teaching and learning of undergraduate mathematics, but sometimes in pure mathematics), and serve the university and the broader community in a number of ways.

 I'm active as a speaker and consultant in the areas of flipped learning, teaching with technology, self-regulated learning, and other areas.
 To learn more about my speaking and consulting, please head over to my Speaking page.